Arts Pathway Program 2019

-Arts Pathway Program is a three-day workshop series for First Nations people aged 16+ interested in developing careers in the arts, giving participants a strong foundational understanding of the arts industry and knowledge of options for further training and employment.
+Arts Pathway Program is a four-day workshop series for First Nations people interested in developing careers in the arts, giving participants a strong foundational understanding of the arts industry and knowledge of options for further training and employment.

-ActNow Theatre recognises the crucial need to support Indigenous Australians in developing strong pathways into the arts.
-Led by First Nations artists Alexis West and Kiara Milera, supported by ActNow Associate Director Yasmin Gurreeboo, the program will provide insight in how to become a professional actor, artist or arts worker.
-Over three days participants will meet with a variety of key people in the industry, learn what is involved in studying acting and for other arts careers, and meet like minded people and have fun.
-No prior experience is necessary.
+Led by First Nations artists Alexis West, Kiara Milera and Gina Rings, and supported by ActNow Associate Director Yasmin Gurreeboo, the Arts Pathway Program will provide an insight into how you can become a professional actor, artist or arts worker.
+Over four days you will meet with a variety of key people in the industry, learn what is involved in studying acting and for other arts careers, plus meet like-minded people and have fun.

 What previous participants have said:

-“Nobody tells you what to expect in an audition so you kind of just go in blind so it’s good to know just a few key things that might help you get in or get the part”.
+“Nobody tells you what to expect in an audition so you kind of just go in blind.
+It’s good to know just a few key things that might help you get in or get the part.”

-This project was developed by ActNow Theatre in partnership with Yunggorendi Student Engagement, Flinders University Drama Centre, State Theatre Company of South Australia and Kurruru Arts and Culture Hub and Kura Yerlo Inc, and is supported by Arts South Australia.
+This project was developed by ActNow Theatre in partnership with Yunggorendi Student Engagement, Tandanya National Aboriginal Cultural Institute, Flinders University Drama Centre, State Theatre Company of South Australia and Kurruru Arts and Culture Hub and Kura Yerlo Inc, and is supported by Arts South Australia.